melowntech/workshop/tutorials/frontend-cpp.rst

   apt-get install libvts-browser-dev libvts-browser-dbg

-If the package is not available for your distribution you may build the library from source code.
+If the package is not available for your distribution, you may build the library from source code.
 See `Building <https://github.com/Melown/vts-browser-cpp/blob/master/BUILDING.md>`_ for more information.
 After that just install the library locally.

 .. code-block:: sh

   sudo cmake --build . --target install

+Source code for the library is available at `GitHub <https://github.com/Melown/vts-browser-cpp>`_.

 SDL